 We can learn a lot from Pepsi’s mistake, along with the many mistakes companies have made while localizing products.

 The Iceberg Model provides a valuable method of understanding the core values and characteristics of a country’s culture.
-By taking their time, a company can be sure that their localization efforts will produce positive results.
+By taking your time, your company can be sure that its localization efforts will produce positive results within global audiences.